ymatrix-data/gpupgrade/README.md

 ### Prerequisites

 - Golang.
-We currently develop against latest stable Golang, which was v1.14 as of April 2020.
+We currently develop against latest stable Golang, which was v1.15 as of October 2020.
 - protoc.
 This is the compiler for the [gRPC protobuf](https://grpc.io/) system which can be installed on macOS with `brew install protobuf`.
 - Run `make && make depend-dev` to install other developer dependencies.
 Note